Skip to service updates Skip to content Skip to footer

 Is there any better introduction to British springtime than the sight and smell of a wildflower meadow?
 Vibrant colours – from brilliant yellows to deep purples – adorn fields of deep green grass, while hoverflies and crickets create a miniature orchestra of humming and flickering.
 Landscapes expand like a Monet canvas as you breathe in the freshness of the air away from the city.
 Spring is here, and summer is soon to follow.

 Unfortunately, this perfect painting is becoming less and less common with the expansion of industry and agriculture.
-But that doesn’t mean you still can’t experience the very best of wildflowers and nature, as meadow management and conservation is on the rise.
+But that doesn’t mean you still can’t experience the very best of UK wildflowers and nature, as meadow management and conservation is on the rise.
 To take advantage of what we still have, these are the best wildflower meadows in the UK.

 Kingcombe Meadows, Dorset